mickfuzz/makecode-platformer-101/courseOverview.md

 There are different ways to do this, and if you are in a group you may want to make this into some kind of fun activity.
 See this link for fun ideas of reflection games like ( reflection web - toss the ball )

+## Part Four -  Debugging and more

+### Types of errors and dealing with them.

+Can this be made into a game of some kind ?
+There are different kinds of that you may come up against.
+Knowing how to deal with them is a good tactic to keep us progressing.